-It may not seem like an obvious thing to clean, but your hanging pendants (or any other light, for that matter) collect as much dust as anywhere else—especially the bulbs.
+It may not seem like an obvious thing to clean, but your hanging pendants (or any other light, for that matter) collect as much dust as anything else—especially the bulbs.
 Turn all of the lights off and carefully wipe them down with a cloth or duster.

 Toss Expired Foods

 Throwing out anything that may be expired might seem obvious, but you'd be surprised how many of us totally forget to do this—especially if the expired items are ones you hardly use.
-Go through your refrigerator, cabinets, and pantry and check every single expiration date to make sure that everything in your kitchen is as fresh as possible.
+Go through your refrigerator, cabinets, and pantry, and check every single expiration date to make sure that everything in your kitchen is as fresh as possible.
 Luckily, it shouldn't take too long.